Easton Corbin: 2017–2020: Didn't Miss a Beat EP

 On January 30, 2017, Corbin released "A Girl Like You" to country radio, the lead single from his upcoming fourth studio album.
 The song climbed the charts very slowly, and peaked at No. 6 on the Billboard Country Airplay chart after charting in excess of a year.
 Although the single reached the top 10, Mercury Nashville terminated Corbin from the label in February 2018.

 Corbin independently released a new single, "Somebody's Gotta Be Country", in January 2019 and almost made it into the Billboard Country Airplay Chart by peaking at No. 64.

-On November 13, 2020, Corbin released his the EP titled "Didn't Miss a Beat".
-His first release since termination from Mercury.
+On November 13, 2020, Corbin released his the EP titled "Didn't Miss a Beat", his first release since termination from Mercury.
 The EP did not include his previous two singles "A Girl Like You" and "Somebody's Gotta Be Country".
 The release is Corbin's first not to chart on Billboard.

 2021–present: Let's Do Country Right

-On January 25, 2022, it was announced that Easton signed a record deal with Stone Country Records.
-This is Easton's first major deal since Mercury Nashville terminated him from their label in 2018.
-Easton's brand new promotional single "Marry That Girl" was released on March 3, 2022.
-Easton came back to country radio on May 9, 2022 with his brand new radio single "I Can't Decide".
-The single peaked at number 48 on the Country Airplay chart, respectively.
+On January 25, 2022, it was announced that Easton had signed a record deal with Stone Country Records.
+His first single with the label, "I Can't Decide", was released to country radio on May 9, 2022.
+It peaked at number 48 on the Country Airplay chart.

-Corbin released his fourth studio album "Let's Do Country Right" on January 20, 2023 his first studio album in eight years since "About To Get Real" in 2015.
-The albums third single, "Marry That Girl" was released to country radio on February 13, 2023.
+His fourth studio album, Let's Do Country Right, was released via Stone Country Records on January 20, 2023.
+The album's third single, "Marry That Girl", was released to country radio on February 13, 2023.